imooger/adix/README.md

 # What is it?
-**ADIX** is a color-customizable complex data analysis tool that simplifies Exploratory Data Analysis (EDA) with a single command `ix.eda()`.
+**ADIX** is a free, open-source, color-customizable data analysis tool that simplifies Exploratory Data Analysis (EDA) with a single command `ix.eda()`.
 Experience a streamlined approach to uncovering insights, empowering you to focus on your data without distraction.
 **Color customization** is at your fingertips, allowing you to tailor your analysis to your exact needs.
 Explore your data with confidence and efficiency, knowing that **adix** (Automatic Data Inspection and eXploration) has your back every step of the way.

 ![logo](https://raw.githubusercontent.com/imooger/adix/master/assets/main_fade.gif)

+# ⭐️ Ignite the Spark of ADIX!

+ If you find ADIX valuable and appreciate the work poured into its development, please show your support by **starring it on GitHub**!
+ Every star shines a light on this young & rising project, fueling its growth and potential to **empower data exploration for everyone**.
+ Your recognition truly motivates me to keep refining and expanding its features.
+ Thank you for considering **becoming part of ADIX's journey**! 🚀

 # Main Features
 - **Customizable Themes**